mdn/content/files/en-us/web/http/range_requests/index.md

 ## Requesting a specific range from a server

-If the server supports range requests, then by including the {{HTTPHeader("Range")}} header in your HTTP request you can specify which part or parts of the document you want the server to return.
+If the server supports range requests, then by including the {{HTTPHeader("Range")}} header in your HTTP request, you can specify which part or parts of the document you want the server to return.

 ### Single part ranges